Michigan has become the first state, not on the east or west coast, to have legalized adult marijuana use. This is a huge milestone for the Midwest.

-In 2008, a voter initiative passed the first Medical Marijuana Act which allowed caretakers to provide patients with medical marijuana.
-In 2016, Governor Snyder signed the Medical Marijuana Facilities Licensing Act which is when commercial real estate brokers were able to begin helping clients look for grow operations, processing operations or dispensaries The third law, passed in 2018 was the Michigan Regulation and Taxation of Marijuana Act.
+In 2008, a voter initiative passed the first Medical Marihuana Act which allowed caretakers to provide patients with medical marijuana.
+In 2016, Governor Snyder signed the Medical Marihuana Facilities Licensing Act which is when commercial real estate brokers were able to begin helping clients look for grow operations, processing operations or dispensaries The third law, passed in 2018 was the Michigan Regulation and Taxation of Marihuana Act.
 This took effect December 6, 2018 and legalized the recreational use of marijuana in Michigan however, the state has until December 6, 2019 to write the rules for this voter initiative.

 How will this effect the economy?

 The cannabis industry is creating job growth and business development in many sectors including the legal and banking fields, real estate, marketing and advertising, insurance, construction, manufacturing, customer service